-When it comes to location, the highest average paycheck ($90K per year) can be spotted in Tampa, Fla.; Atlanta, Ga. ($73K), Washington, DC (approximately $69K), and Chicago, Ill. (around $61K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Austin, Texas — at $32K, salaries are some of the lowest in the country.
-The highest pay by state can be found in Georgia, where salaries average out at about $72K annually.
+When it comes to location, the highest average paycheck (about $91K per year) can be spotted in Tampa, Fla.; Atlanta, Ga. ($74K), Washington, DC ($69K), and Chicago, Ill. (around $61K) are the next top-paying cities.
+Austin, Texas is one of the lowest-paid cities, with earnings averaging $32K.
+U.S. pay levels are highest in the state of Florida; salaries there average to approximately $90K annually.

 Years of Experience

-Account Representatives earn the highest median pay at $55K annually, followed by Non-Profit Program Managers ($50K), Community Relations Specialists (about $46K), and Fundraisers (around $36K).
-American Cancer Society (ACS) hands out some of the smallest paychecks to Community Relations Managers ($36K on average).
+Bringing in the most money are Account Representatives — their earnings average approximately $52K annually.
+Non-Profit Program Managers are a close second at $50K along with Community Relations Specialists (around $46K) and Fundraisers ($36K).
+American Cancer Society (ACS) hands out some of the smallest paychecks to Community Relations Managers (around $36K on average).

 Certifications and Degrees

 Being a Project Management Professional certainly has its perks — salaries approach approximately $113K per year and far exceed the paychecks of those without certification.
 Certified Public Accountants with credentials can live quite comfortably; median salaries come in at $74K annually.
 Employees who have a B.A. in Communication make the most here, hauling in $62K per year.